GohEeEn/REST-Assured-Travel-Agent/activities/README.md

 | 2    | Validate the query received        | Done with Regular Expression, to reject queries with unwanted characters or blank | Done           |
 | 3    | Search for geocode of a location   | Finding the location through its geocode with Nominatim Search API                | Done           |
 | 4    | Use the geocode to find activities | Required parameter : Geo-coordinate^                                              | Done           |

+Given 2 Parameters (CityName, CountryName) as the location -> A list of Activity objects which represent individual activities available in that location

 ^ Reference [here](https://amadeus4dev.github.io/amadeus-java/reference/com/amadeus/shopping/Activities.html)